openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 About masking device fonts

 You can use a display object to mask text that is set in a device font.
 When you use a display object to mask text set in a device font, the rectangular bounding box of the mask is used as the masking shape.
-That is, if you create a non- rectangular display object mask for device font text, the mask that appears in the SWF file is the shape of the rectangular bounding box of the mask, not the shape of the mask itself.
+That is, if you create a non- rectangular display object mask for device font text, the mask that appears in the project is the shape of the rectangular bounding box of the mask, not the shape of the mask itself.

 Alpha channel masking